amandanitta/amandanitta.github.io/projects/Irei-No-Hi-Through-The-Eyes-of-the-Younger-Generation.md

 labels:
   - Okinawan Activities
   - Giving Back to the community
 summary: "Irei No Hi is day in Okinawa that pays tribute to the civilian hardships and lives lost during the Battle of Okinawa.
-In 2021, I cochaired the production of the Hawaii United Okinawa Association's tribute."
+In 2021, I cochaired the production of the Hawaii United Okinawa Association's tribute.
+This tribute is usually put on by 40 - 50 year olds, however I co-led college aged students in the 2021 tribute for Irei No Hi"
 ---

 <img class="img-fluid" src="../img/IreiNoHi2021-Nitta.jpg">